 Fluconazole in human breast milk occurs in concentrations similar to the concentrations it has in the plasma, so its use is not recommended during lactation.

-Fluconazole can cause dizziness, so you should take the necessary precautions if you are going to drive a car or use complex machinery.
+Fluconazole can cause dizziness, so you should take the necessary precautions or use complex machinery if you drive a car.